 Created a table of contents for our knowledgebase to standardize the organization of any further articles and to ensure that all maintained pages are connected.

 Translated technical instructions so that anyone could complete the task regardless of experience or time away from the task.
 This greatly reduced mistakes and allowed a much greater sharing of the daily workload throughout the team, as well as a faster and more thorough learning experience for newer members of the team.

-Updated SmokePing’s graphical interface, as well as ping interval and alarm times, to ensure not even minor disruptions are missed anywhere on a network.
+Updated SmokePing’s graphical interface, as well as ping interval and alarm times, to record all network disruptions.
 Multiple threads were used to share the load on the cpu of the server.
-Also switched the operating system to Arch Linux and implemented FastCGI for greatly decreased load times when opening graphs.
+Configured on Arch Linux and implemented FastCGI for a speedy graphical interface.

 Unlocked additional frequencies with Ubiquiti’s assistance in cooperation with the FCC to allow PTP wireless connections to flow unimpeded in congested areas (such as downtown Wilmington)